 New Mexico, the Land of Enchantment, is conveniently adjacent to our favorite part of Colorado – the San Juan Mountains.
 This is a perfect playground for Canyon Calling adventurers who love the multi-activity format of our trips.
 We’ll hike and bike and ride horses and rafts.
 We’ll soak in hot springs, explore ancient ruins and visit galleries and museums in Santa Fe and Taos.
 A highlight is our stay at Ghost Ranch where we form a deep appreciation of the red canyons, magical mesas and soft light that Georgia O’Keefe loved so deeply.
-September is a perfect time in the high desert and San Juan Mountains with temperatures around 80 during the day and cooling down to 55 overnight.
+Late Spring is a perfect time in the high desert and San Juan Mountains with temperatures around 80 during the day and cooling down to 55 overnight.
 Join us out West!

 I’ve taken a few women’s adventure trips before but this one beats them all!
 Your enthusiasm and love for your profession shows in everything you do and your compassion and concern for others is a great example for all of us.
 Kathy T, WI